-The new coronavirus pandemic has taken over the news and your social media feeds.
-Disturbing images and graphic news coverage can be troubling for empathetic adults.
-But it can be scary or deeply distressing for young children.
 Experts agree that parents should shield children from watching disturbing live news coverage.
-But how do you talk with your kids about the new coronavirus?
+But how do you talk with kids about the coronavirus?
 How do you talk about something difficult they’ve seen or heard in the news?
 How do you prepare them for what they might hear while talking with their friends?
 And how do you talk to them about how it’s directly impacting their everyday lives?

-The World Vision media and communications team has a lot of experience researching and covering disasters and their effects on children.
+The World Vision media and communications staff have experience researching and covering disasters and their effects on children.
 The team also includes parents and people who care about children.
 After all, that’s why we do the work we do.

-Here are our team’s best tips for how to talk to your kids about the coronavirus.
+Here are our team’s best tips for how to talk to kids about the coronavirus.

-Start with exploring what they’ve seen or heard already with: “Tell me what you know about the coronavirus.”
-Then, follow up with open-ended questions: “How do you feel about it?” or “Why do you think we should keep our distance from our friends right now?”
-You may find out that your child knows more than you think or that he or she heard or imagined something inaccurately.
+Start with exploring what they’ve seen or heard already with: “What are you hearing about the coronavirus?”
+Then, follow up with open-ended questions: “How do you feel about it?” or “What questions do you have?”
+You may find out that your child knows more than you think or that they’ve heard or imagined something inaccurately.
 This gives you a chance to learn what they know and to provide guidance with accurate information.

-Tip #2: Explain the coronavirus at an age-appropriate level.
+Tip #2: Explain the coronavirus pandemic at an age-appropriate level.

-Use words and examples they’ll understand to explain the coronavirus, but keep it simple and don’t over-share.
+Use words and examples they’ll understand to explain the coronavirus and COVID-19.
+Keep it simple and don’t over-share.
 You don’t need all the answers.
 If you’re not sure why something happened, it’s okay to say you don’t know.
 If you’re worried about the coronavirus or how your family is affected, discuss your fears and thoughts with another grown-up, not with a child.
 You could also teach your child Psalm 23:4, “Even though I walk through the darkest valley, I will fear no evil, for you are with me” (NIV).

 Tip #3: Help your child feel safe.

-Reassure, give extra hugs, and show your kids how you’re helping to keep your family safe from the coronavirus — staying home from school, washing your hands, wearing a face mask, cleaning more frequently, and having emergency supplies.
+Reassure, give extra hugs, and show your kids how you’re helping to keep your family safe from the coronavirus pandemic — washing your hands, wearing a face mask in public, cleaning more frequently, and having emergency supplies.
 You can also share how they can help keep their friends safe by keeping their distance when they play outside.

 This is also a great time to pray together, give fears to God, and ask for comfort and protection.